The focus of drug abuse is generally on the addicted individual and those that enable their addiction.

 Every phone call, every siren, and every knock on the door is agonizing – as family members fear hearing the news that no one ever wants to hear.

 The family is in a vicious cycle that they cannot control.
 Some family members will walk away, defeated.
 But most will stay around and try to solve the problem themselves.

 Those with addictions are the only ones who can only fix their addiction – and that is the hardest part of this journey.

 Understanding a family member has a problem – and that they need help – is the most intimidating aspect of this struggle.
 This is true for both the person with addiction and the family.

 How Do I Get Them Help?

 It is not always enough to simply have the addicted person admitted into treatment.
-Some addicted individuals will leave treatment early of their own accord; some will relapse when they complete the program.
+Some addicted individuals will leave treatment early of their own accord.
+Some will relapse when they complete the program.

 Of course, enabling does not come from malicious intent, it comes from love.
-However, the effects are often the exact opposite of the desired outcome, as the family member with the addiction has the means to continue their lifestyle.
+However, the effects are often the exact opposite of the desired outcome: The family member with the addiction has the means to continue their lifestyle.